 - ensure that liquids are in leakproof unbreakable containers

-- place sharps in a plastic puncture-proof container prior to disposal in the biomedical waste box
+- place sharps in a plastic puncture-proof container (not provided by HWM) prior to disposal in the biomedical waste box

 - store the box at 4 C or lower in a locked refrigerator